XStream is a simple library to serialize objects to XML and back again.

 Auto-detection of annotations may cause race conditions.
 Preprocessing annotations is safe though.

-Maintenance release 1.4.5 of XStream with bug fixes and small improvements.
+Maintenance release 1.4.8 of XStream with bug fixes and improvements running with Java 8.

 Note, the next major release 1.5 will require Java 6.